Posted on February 03, 2017

 Custom CSS rules

 We have added CSS injection functionality that you can use to specify custom CSS rules, which will be then applied to every loaded web page.
 It can be useful when you need to apply the same CSS rules to every web page.
 For example, to disable scroll bars on the loaded web page.
-To get more details on how to use this functionality, check the example.

 Extended DOM API